thelfer/tfel/docs/web/singlecrystal.md

 ~~~~

 The `--slip-systems-by-index` query gives the index associated to a
-given slip system, which is helpfull for postprocessing purposes.
+given slip system, which is helpful for postprocessing purposes.
 For
 this example:

 ~~~~{.sh}